WPoelman/WPoelman.github.io/content/posts/useful-software-2025-04-17/index.md

 ## Albert
 I've been using Linux as my personal daily operating system for almost 10 years at this point.
 When I worked as a software engineer a while ago, I had to use a Mac to be able to run IOS emulators.
-I was neutral towards using a Mac, as it was 'close enough' to way I use Linux.
+I was neutral towards using a Mac, as it was 'close enough' to how I use Linux.
-The one thing I grew accustomed to very quickly in the two years I used it was Spotlight and I missed it sorely on Linux.
+The one thing I grew accustomed to quickly in those two years was Spotlight, and I missed it sorely on Linux.
 It lets you launch applications, find files, do quick calculations, and a lot more from a single search box.
 You bring it up anywhere on top of what's on screen with CTRL+SPACE (or CMD+SPACE).
 The default launchers in XFCE, Gnome, KDE, etc. don't come close to how frictionless Spotlight works.
 This is when I found [Albert](https://albertlauncher.github.io/) and I've been using it daily for about 6 years.
 It's the first thing I install when I have to do a fresh Linux install.
 It's customizable, fast, and most importantly, frictionless.
-If you click on something outside of the search box, it goes away, if you have multiple screens, it opens on the one you've focused on last, it sorts the actions by most used; I could go on, but it is so nice, it genuinely changed how I use computers.
+If you click on something outside of the search box, it goes away, if you have multiple screens, it opens on the one you've focused on last, it sorts the actions by most used (or something else); I could go on, but it is so nice, it genuinely changed how I use computers.
 If I have to use a Windows machine,[^1] I accidentally keep pressing CTRL+SPACE; it's muscle memory at this point.